Day Trip from Fukuoka to Dazaifu, Japan

 How to get from Fukuoka to Dazaifu

 After eating the best ramen I had in Fukuoka, I took the subway back to Tenjin station.
-From there, I headed to the train station, where I caught a train toward nearby Dazaifu.
+From there, I headed to the train station and caught a train toward nearby Dazaifu.

 Dazaifu is fairly easy to get to from Fukuoka.
 There are trains to the area every 15 minutes or so from Tenjin.
 The only catch is that Dazaifu itself is down a small, two-stop branch line, necessitating a transfer to that line from the Nishitetsu-Tenjin-Omuta Line.
 The connection at Nishitetsu-Futsukaichi Station is timed, so I had about 5 minutes to walk to the other track.
-The journey cost 400 yen each way & takes about 25 minutes.
-Thanks to how close it is, it’s a perfect day trip from Fukuoka.
+The journey costs 400 yen each way & takes about 25 minutes.
+Thanks to its proximity, it’s a perfect day trip from Fukuoka.

 Walking around central Dazaifu